miklevin/MikeLev.in/_posts/2025-03-02-giving-grok3-another-chance.md

 > OMG, was that a punch in the stomach!
 Right as I get to the magical next step
 > code, the culmination of all this work, it becomes unusable because of the
-> interaction of two problems, haha!
+> interaction of two problems, ahaha!
 Cue the Rocky music!

 ## Weekend Experimentation with Grok 3 Leads to Exhaustion